VinayakFia/Obsidian/COMP4920/Assignment 2 - Vinayak Fialok - z5416144 - Sub.md

 ### 1. Introduction
 Achieving the properties of accountability, fairness and transparency is essential to acceptable Automated Decision Making (ADM), particularly the critical life-changing ADM of recidivism software.
-We argue that COMPAS may achieve transparency through simplification of its internal reasoning, however the essential property of accuracy is not su
+We argue that COMPAS may achieve transparency through simplification of its internal reasoning, however the essential property of accuracy is not sufficiently achieved to result in fairness.